Attractors, Bifurcations and Curvature in Multi-field Inflation: Background evolution

-Turning to the orthogonal direction, the situation is strikingly different.
-By adapting our coordinates we have defined these as stationary, with a vanishing velocity $\dot \chi^i \approx 0$.
-Remarkably, they can still have a non-vanishing acceleration, but only when deviating away from a geodesic.
-This will introduce a (generalized) centrifugal force that has to be balanced by a potential gradient: for the stationary directions Eqs.~\eqref{fieldeqs} read
+The situation is radically different for the orthogonal field directions.
+By adapting our coordinates, we have defined these as stationary that can have a non-vanishing covariant acceleration only when deviating away from a geodesic.
+This introduces a (generalized) centrifugal force that is balanced by a potential gradient: for the stationary directions Eqs.~\eqref{fieldeqs} become

-which we will refer to as the {\it effective gradient} along the $i$'th direction in field space.
+We call this the {\it effective gradient} along the $i$'th direction in field space.
+Note that contrary to the inflationary direction, consistency of these conditions imposes no restrictions on $V^{,i}$ (apart from having different signs with respect to $\Gamma^i_{\phi \phi}$).
+This decouples the potential gradient from the inflationary trajectory, providing the means to evade the refined de Sitter conjecture of Ref.~\cite{Ooguri:2018wrx}.

-These conditions should be seen as algebraic field equations for the stationary fields $\chi^i$, that will adapt their values to balance the centrifugal and potential forces acting on them.
-Therefore, at a given moment during inflation, i.e.~for a particular value of $\phi$, one can view Eq.~\eqref{stationary} as the gradient of an effective potential, whose extrema fix the values of these fields, akin to moduli stabilisation.
-When both terms above vanish separately, one has slow-roll slow-turn for all fields, but this is by no means necessary in the multi-field case; as we will see, negative curvature tends to induce non-geodesic motion.
+Eqs.~\eqref{stationary} should be seen as algebraic relations for the stationary fields $\chi^i$, in terms of the inflaton field $\phi$ and its velocity $v$.
+The stationary fields will adapt their values to balance the centrifugal and potential forces acting on them, as in the gelaton model \cite{Tolley:2009fg}.
+Therefore, at a given moment during inflation, i.e.~for a particular value of $\phi$, one can view Eq.~\eqref{stationary} as the gradient of an effective potential, whose extrema fix the values of these fields, akin to moduli stabilisation in string theory.
+When both terms in the right hand side of Eq.~\eqref{stationary} vanish separately, one has slow-roll slow-turn conditions for potential gradient flow, which is by no means necessary in the multi-field case.
+In general, negative curvature tends to induce non-geodesic motion.

-Moreover, there is an attractive interpretation of the above condition provided the dependence of the inflaton velocity $\dot \phi$ on the orthogonal fields is proportional to $\mathcal{G}^{\phi \phi}$.
-Such a dependence is suggested by the slow-roll approxation \eqref{SR} and will be further justified in subsequent examples.
-With this modulus dependence, the effective potential as defined above coincides with the total energy as captured by the Hubble parameter \eqref{Hubble} as a function of the orthogonal field values $\chi^i$.
-In other words, the space-time metric and the inflaton field are assumed as a fixed time-dependent background, and the orthogonal fields are subject to an energy extremization condition of the form
+There is an attractive interpretation of the above condition when formulated in phase space.
+The effective potential \eqref{stationary} coincides with the total energy (and the Hubble parameter) as a function of the orthogonal field values $\chi^i$, for a given value of the inflaton $\phi$ and its conjugate momentum $\pi_\phi = {\cal G}_{\phi \phi} \dot \phi$.
+In other words, the space-time metric and the inflaton field are assumed as a fixed time-dependent background, and the orthogonal fields are subject to the energy extremization condition